SocialBook User Guide

 Displaying eligible schemes: scheme

-Format: scheme INDEXES
+Format: scheme INDEX

 Examples: